Secret #5 Surprising Procrastination

 The studies she found challenged my view of procrastination.

-It turns out that putting things off and procrastination are not the same thing – any more than being a neat freak makes you OCD.
+It turns out that putting things off and procrastination is not the same thing – any more than being a neat freak makes you OCD.

 Chronic procrastinators avoid tasks due to a crippling level of perfectionism, people pleasing syndrome or the inability to make a decision.